 What are we trying to do

-Help those we regulate understand how the Government’s plans for EU exit may impact on the regulation of EU lawyers practising in England and Wales and UK lawyers practising in the EU.
+Help those we regulate understand how the Government’s plans for EU exit may impact on them.
+This includes the regulation of EU lawyers practising in England and Wales and UK lawyers practising in the EU.

 Who needs to know